 Vascular biologists study molecular pathways that control cardiac development, blood vessel formation in embryonic and adult model systems, stem cell contributions to vascular development, and vascular cell signaling.

 The program's neurobiologists focus on the formation of the notochord, patterning events in the developing cerebral cortex and neuronal precursor cells.

 PhD students are admitted to the Cell & Developmental Biology (CDB) program through the BCMB Allied program.
-Applicants are not required to take the take the Graduate Record Examination (GRE).
-The program encourages - but does not require - applicants to take the GRE Advanced Test in biology, chemistry, biochemistry, or cell and molecular biology.
+Applicants are not required to take the Graduate Record Examination (GRE).
 Applicants whose native language is not English are required to take the TOEFL examination.